MPIBGC-TEE/persam/solids/soils/README.md

 ### Procedure

-1. Select the grinding size and balls you need according to the amount of the sample.
+1. Select the grinding jar size and balls you need according to the amount of the sample.
+With small grinding jars, you will achieve satisfactory grinding results much faster.
-2. Clean all material (grinding jars and balls) with water, distilled water and isopropanol (do Not use ethanol) when starting each group of samples.
+2. Clean all material (grinding jars and balls) with water, distilled water and isopropanol (do Not use ethanol) at the beginning of each set of samples.
 Then, dry it with compressed air.
 Do not use paper because it can modify the isotopic signature.
-The group of samples you can grind at a time will depend on the number of grinding jars of the size you need.
+The number of samples you can grind at one time will depend on the number of size grinding jars you need.
-3. Put the samples into the grinding jar and grind it in the ball mill machine.
-Start with 1 minute (25 pm) and increase the time according to the
+3. Put the samples into the grinding jar and grind them in the ball mill.
+Start with 1 minute (25 rpm) and increase the time if necessary to achieve a homogeneous material.
+Note that during the grinding process, the sample material will heat up which may cause carbon losses.
+Just grind as long as necessary!
+Silicate enriched soils have to be ground a bit longer but with less material (max.
+8 min).
+4. Put the ground samples in the glass jars.
+5. Clean all materials to continue with the next set of samples.

 ## Weighing

 ### Considerations
+Soil samples have to be weighted to determine the C/N content.

+At MPI-BGC, weighing is carried out in the weighing room (B1.010) and the space must be booked in advance at this link: https://teamup.com/ksa4ng2jmfe4wcwp37.
+For soil weighting, you should book the microbalance XPR205.

+Please read the weighing instructions (Solids/Protocols/Weighing_CN_analysis.pdf)

 ### Materials

 ### Procedure